LOADING ...

 I have always found that angels have the to speak of

-themselves as the only wise; this they do with a confident
+themselves as the only wise; this they do with a insolence

 sprouting from systematic reasoning, Swedenborg boasts that what he

-is new; Tho' it is only the contents or index of already books.
+is Tho' it is only the contents or index of already publish'd books.

-A man carried a monkey about for a shew,& because he was a wiser
+A man carried a monkey for a shew,& because he was a little wiser

 than the monkey, grew vain, and conciev'd himself as much wiser seven

 men.
-It is so with Swedenborg: He shews the folly of & exposes
+It is so with Swedenborg: He shews the of churches & exposes

-hypocrites, till he imagines that all religious,& the single one
+hypocrites, till he that all religious,& himself the single one

 on earth that ever broke a net.
-Now hear a fact: Swedenborg has not
+Now a plain fact: Swedenborg has not

 falsehoods.
 And now hear the reason.
-He with angels who are all
+He conversed angels who are all

 religious & not with devils who all hate religion.
 For he was

-recapitulation of all superficial opinions, and an analysis of the
+of all superficial opinions, and an analysis of the more

-sublime but not further. now another plain fact.
+sublime but not further.
+Have now plain fact.
 Any man of

-mechanical talents may, from the writings of or Jacob Behmen,
+mechanical talents may, from the writings of Paracelus or Behmen,

-produce ten thousand volumes of value with Swedenborg's, and from
+produce ten thousand volumes of equal value with Swedenborg's, and

-those of Dante or Shakespear an infinite number.
-But when he has
+those of or Shakespear an infinite number.
+But when he has done

 Videos